michaelsunb/magentoone/README.md

 NOTE: You will have to do this every time you start up or exec into a container.

-Then once done go to `http://{your docker ip}/phpmyadmin`, create a database called `magento` and start your Magento installation by going to `http://{your docker ip}/index.php`
+Then once done go to `http://{your docker ip}/phpmyadmin`.
+The MySql username is `root` and password is nothing.
+Log in and create a database called `magento`.
+Now you can start your Magento installation by going to `http://{your docker ip}/index.php`

 NOTE: You will have to do this every time you start up a new container.